Perceval-Wilhelm/Perceval-Wilhelm/README.md

 ## I'm a student, developer and a gamer :volcano:

 - :raising_hand: I’m currently learning Computer Science at [University of Information and Technology - VNUHCM](https://www.uit.edu.vn/).
+- 🌱: I'm also a Marketing member at Google Developer Student Clubs - UIT
-- :innocent: I love interested in programming, Artificial Intelligence and gamming.
+- :innocent: I'm interested in programming, Artificial Intelligence and gamming.
 Especially, Valorant.
-- :smiling_imp: I have knowledge in Computer Vision and Natuaral Language Processing area.
+- :smiling_imp: I have knowledge in Computer Vision area.

 ## :mailbox_with_no_mail: Connect with me